SalomePlatform/adao/doc/en/snippets/EntryTypeDataFile.rst

     be ordered in lines to be acquired record row by record row ("ColMajor=True").

-    Without information or with a void list, all the values of all the variables are used, but one can also select only the ones of the variables that are indicated in the name list "ColNames". the variable names are always as header of columns.
+    Without information or with a void list for the variable names, all the values of all the variables are used, but one can also select only the ones of the variables that are indicated in the name list "ColNames".
+The variable names are always as header of columns.

     Example of CSV file for "*Observation*" variable in "*DataFile*" ::